 And Those Graduates…

-Finally, thirteen years ago, my third year teaching, I had an INCREDIBLE group of Kinders who are graduating high school this year.
+Finally, thirteen years ago, in my third year teaching, I had an INCREDIBLE group of Kinders who are graduating high school this year.
 To my graduating class of 2020, and all those 2020 Seniors, I am sorry for your loss.
 I love you, I adore you, I am proud of you, and I believe in you.
 We will make some beautiful out of this.
 This loss is real for them.

 Finally, if you are feeling this loss of control and loss of a classroom, or for your own student, or even for a 2020 Senior, please know you are not alone.
 Your feelings are real and they matter.

-Now, since we can’t control the things we can’t control, let’s shift towards making something beautiful for our students, our seniors, our world NOW.
+Now, since we can’t control the things we can’t control, let’s shift towards making something beautiful for our students, our seniors, and our world NOW.
 Because that is what we can control.